thomasp85/fiery/cran-comments.md

-This is a minor release focusing on adding otel support
+This is a patch release requested by cran

 ## revdepcheck results